Kafilat5/diyora_vishal_spring17/final/Readme.md

 ## Analysis 1

-## Does University towns have their mean housing prices less effected by recessions?
+## Does University towns have their mean housing prices less effected by recessions than Non-University towns?

 Data Used: